mutaimwiti/rbactl/DOCUMENTATION.md

 ### Dealing with the problem

 1. `Authentication` - This is the stage where you identify the user that is making the request.
-The library expects you to implement this based on whatever underlying persistence system you are using.
-This could be `MySQL`, `mongoDB`, `postgres`, ... , the choice is yours :smiley_cat:.
+The library expects you to implement this based on whatever underlying persistence system you are using - `MySQL`, `MongoDB`, `PostgreSQL`, or any other; the choice is yours.
 A common pattern is that after identifying the user, the user object is added to the express `req` object so that it is available to all the next handlers.
 An example with jwt
    auth: